New studies have discovered that video games can help you learn.

 Even though there are several ways to reduce depression and anxiety, gaming is probably the newest form of treatment.

 It is fun, entertaining and provides psychological benefits.

 They have developed several games to treat depression, stress, and post-traumatic stress disorder.

 Hence, it is important to choose your games according to your conditions.

 5. Teaches patience and perseverance

-Some video games are not easy to win, and you must repeat the same level a couple of times to go to the next level.
+Some video games are difficult to win, and you must repeat the same level twice to go to the next level.